1Jajen1/propCheck/README.md

 # propCheck - Property based testing in kotlin

-> A small library built upon kotlintest that aims to adopt haskell Quickcheck's functionality
+> A small library built upon kotlintest that aims to adopt haskell [Quickcheck's](https://github.com/nick8325/quickcheck) functionality.
+It started out as a straight port of quickcheck and was adapted slightly to work better with kotlin

 ## Usage